Unity3D-Wine-Support/Unity3D-on-Wine/README.md

 Scripts for making Unity3D run on Wine.

 This page is new.
-But new, I mean **really** new.
+By new, I mean **really** new.
 So don't expect flashy documentation, fixed bugs or real-time support.

 These scripts are in full development, and sometimes they may not work as intended.